Image via Canva

 Why the concern?

-Needless to say, on the order of a 10% increase in local property tax bills in 2027 for at best the same level of services as 2026 will likely not play well with local taxpayers.
+Needless to say, on the order of a 10% increase in local property tax bills in 2027 for at best the same level of services as 2026 will likely not play well with local taxpayers, especially as inflation continues to take bites from everyone’s wallets.

-Not well at all, especially as such a steep increase would typically not be possible given Proposition 2 1/2 were it not for untapped property tax levy carrying over from FY 2026.
+Moreover, such a steep increase would typically not be possible given Proposition 2 1/2 were it not for the Koch Machine having untapped property tax levy carrying over from FY 2026 available to tap come the setting of local 2027 property tax rates in December.

 Enough already